weaveworks/weave/site/faq.md

-**Q:How do I obtain the IP of a specific container when I'm using Weave?**
+**Q: How do I obtain the IP of a specific container when I'm using Weave?**

 You can use `weave ps <container>` to see the allocated address of a container on a Weave network.